You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Get the process now?

-Okay, continuing on: combining scaffolding with retrieval practice.
-It’s so easy, yet so rarely done.
+Okay, continuing on: let’s combine scaffolding with retrieval practice.

 STOP RIGHT NOW AGAIN.
 Do you even understand scaffolding 110%?